fnagel/t3extblog/Documentation/FAQ/Index.rst

 Disable post fields
 -------------------

-Add something similar to the page or user TS config:
+Add something similar to the page or user TSconfig:

 .. code-block:: typoscript